“Changing the world one child at a time” – transforming society through theatre for young audiences

 To find out how YOU can become involved and to access the online catalogue of available performances nationwide

 ASSITEJ runs Platforms at existing festivals to focus on theatre for young audiences and to provide support for members.
 The first such platform was at the National Arts Festival and has been running since 2012.
-We now have platforms at Hilton Arts Festival, Cape Town Fringe, Redfest, and Muizenberg Festival, and are working on platforms at Arts Alive, KKNK and other festivals
+We also have had platforms at PACE, Hilton Arts Festival, Redfest, and Muizenberg Festival, and are working on platforms at Vrystaat Kunste Fees, KKNK and other festivals.

 We also run Showcases, which are generally one or two days in length.
 Examples are the Naledi Showcases (in association with the Naledi Awards), and the Wellington Showcases (at CPUT, for trainee teachers).